Khurrm/csv_to_google_sheets/README.md

 ii) Move the credentials.json file and move it to this project.
 Note:: I have removed this json file as it is a good practice to use .gitignore to remove such files before committing the code.

+## ## Step 7: Create a virtual environment and install all the required libraries.
+i) I did my research already and the requirements of all libraries that are required for me are put into requirements.txt.
+Also a virtual environment is created already. ii) Moreover a test.csv is defined as well. iii) Also I have started writing the main file.